Finite-Length Analysis of BATS Codes: Stopping Time of BP Decoding

-We start with the performance of BP decoding for a fixed number $n$ of batches, i.e., the condition $N=n$ is assumed.
-Let $\nripple^t$ be the number of decodable input symbols at time~$t$.
-The probability that the decoder stops at time $t$ is
+We start with the performance of $\BP{n}$.
+Let $\nripple_n^{(t)}$ be the number of decodable input symbols at time~$t$ (which is also called the \emph{input ripple size} in the literature of LT codes).
+The probability that $\BP{n}$ stops at time $t$ is

-The stopping time of the BP decoder is equal to the number of packets that can be decoded.